GMOD/jblast-jbconnect-hook/docs/features.rst

 History
 -------

-JBlast operations are processin in a specific Galaxy history.
+JBlast operations are processed in a specific Galaxy history.
 This history name is defined in the config file (see :ref:`jbl-globals-js`).

 .. image:: img/galaxy-history.jpg